 “This quarter HR interviewed 200 people for positions in five departments, on-boarded 45 new hires and supervised the firing of two people.”

-Now’s the time to go deeper:
+Now’s the time to go deeper and show the value of HR:

 “This quarter we also conducted a study of turnover in our sales force which resulted in a 10 percent drop in widget sales.
 We also evaluated where our compensation package stands in relation to our competitors.
 We found that the company may need to re-evaluate its salary and bonus structure in order to recruit and retain top sales performers.”